ibpdas/data-strategy-impact-dashboard/README.md

 ---

 > ### 📌 Concept in 30 seconds
-> This dashboard shows how data strategy activity and foundations (Level 1) lead to data maturity and system behaviour (Level 2) and ultimately public value outcomes (Level 3).
+> This ValueLine model and dashboard show how data strategy activity and foundations (Level 1) lead to data maturity and system behaviour (Level 2) and ultimately public value outcomes (Level 3).

 > It provides a clear causal chain, a repeatable dashboard format, and a better way to have executive conversations, prioritise effort and make choices in federated organisations.